DerekZeyuZeng/DerekZeyuZeng.github.io/_posts/2025-10-14-Interesting-Problems.md

 $$
 Thus, by $R_x: [0, 1] \to O(2)$, we construct a path in $O(2)$ connected $I_2$ and $-I_2$, which leads to contradiction since $I_2$ and $-I_2$ are in different connected component in $O(2)$.
 Thus, there is no no-where vanishing vector field on $S^{2n}$. $\quad\square$

-The Open Mapping Theorem in Complex Analysis (2025-12-1)
+A Simple Proof of the Open Mapping Theorem (2025-12-1)
 ---

 **[Ex]** Let $U \subseteq \mathbb{C}$ be a domain, if complex valued function $f: U \to \mathbb{C}$ is holomorphic and non-canstant, then $f$ is an open map.